|

 scope, and its publication can be found on

-results of my research on dvd-rom discs and in books for my descendants; making any of
+other results of my research in digital form and in books for my descendants; making any of

 this material available to others, particularly on web sites, is only a